peekfroggit/chunithm-wood-edition/README.md

 what you don't want.

 # Airs
-I made a modified dxf of mon's air sides, i just basically extended it to cover the whole side of the cab.
-I haven't applied the dxf in practice yet, mainly because of how expensive acquiring and cutting the materials are
+I made a modified dxf of mon's air sides from the chuni ac 3d case, i just basically extended it to cover the whole side of the cab.
+I haven't applied the dxf in practice yet, mainly because of how expensive acquiring and cutting the materials are.

+You can get away with using the original version of the 3d printed airs but since there's only 2 screws holding it in it isn't going to be stable in the long run.

 # Notes
 The 2x2 Wood I used was a 42in long pressure treated lumber I got on home depot.
 Don't cheap out on getting the furring strip wood, they have horrible qa (quality assurance).